OverengineeredOne/Docs/developer-guide/src/development-env.md

 Instructions can be found at the
 [github docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-At the time of writing, You can find it under the developer settings.
+To make this easier we've include the instructions here, but they can be found in the developer settings.

-* Upper-right corner of any page, click profile photo and settings.
+* In the upper-right corner of any page, click on your `profile photo` and `settings`.
-* In the left bar click Developer settings.
+* In the left navigation bar click on `Developer settings`.
-* In the left sidebar click, Personal access tokens.
+* Then in the left panel click `Personal access tokens`.
-* Click Generate new token.
+* Click `Generate new token`.
-* Fill out the details and click generate.
+* Fill out the details and click `generate`.
 * Make sure you copy the token.

-Now from the SSH session we established with the Docker container we setup earlier run the command to login replacing <your_token> with the token we copied in the previous step.
+Now from the SSH session we established with the Docker container run the command to login.
+Replace <your_token> with the token we copied in the previous step.

 ```rust,ignore
 gh auth login --with-token <your_token>
 ```

+**Note:** This step will have to be done each time you launch the dev environment.

 ## Stopping the container